-- 1 Use extreme caution when towing the vehicle.
-Avoid sudden starts or erratic driving maneuvers which place excessive stress on the emergency towing eyelet and the cables or chains. - If the engine is not running, the power assist for the brakes and steering will not function, making steering and braking more difficult.
+- Use extreme caution when towing the vehicle.
+Avoid sudden starts or erratic driving maneuvers which place excessive stress on the emergency towing eyelet and the cables or chains.
+Always use caution for the surroundings and other vehicles while towing. - 1 If the engine is not running, the power assist for the brakes and steering will not function, making steering and braking more difficult.

-♠ NOTICE
+🔨 NOTICE

-To prevent causing serious damage to the transmission (vehicles with an automatic transmission)
+n To prevent causing serious damage to the transmission (vehicles with an automatic transmission)